roblanf/sangeranalyseR/docs/source/content/advance_user_SangerContig_ab1.rst

 Advanced User Guide - *SangerContig* (**AB1**)
 ==============================================

-*SangerContig* is the second level in sangeranalyseR showed in :ref:`Figure_1<SangerContig_hierarchy>` which corresponds to a contig in Sanger sequencing.
-Among slots inside it, there are two lists, forward and reverse read list, storing *SangerRead* in the corresponding direction.
-In this section, we are going to go through details about sangeranalyseR data analysis in *SangerContig* level from **AB1** file input.
+*SangerContig* is the intermediate level in sangeranalyseR (:ref:`Figure_1<SangerContig_hierarchy>`), and each *SangerContig* instance corresponds to a contig in a Sanger sequencing experiment.
+Among its slots, there are two lists, forward and reverse read list, storing *SangerRead* in the corresponding direction.
+In this section, we are going to go through details about sangeranalyseR data analysis in *SangerContig* level with **AB1** file input.

 .. _SangerContig_hierarchy:
 .. figure::  ../image/SangerContig_hierarchy.png